eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 In addition to any patterns in the `.eslintignore` file, ESLint always follows a couple of implicit ignore rules even if the `--no-ignore` flag is passed.
 The implicit rules are as follows:

 * `node_modules/` is ignored.
-* dot-files (except for `.eslintrc.*`), as well as dot-folders and their contents, are ignored.
+* dot-files (except for `.eslintrc.*`) as well as dot-folders and their contents are ignored.

 There are also some exceptions to these rules:

-* If the path to lint is a glob pattern or directory path and contains a dot-folder, all dot-files and dot-folders will be linted.
+* If the path to lint is a glob pattern or directory path and contains a dot-folder, all dot-files and dot-folders are linted.
 This includes dot-files and dot-folders that are buried deeper in the directory structure.

-  For example, `eslint .config/` will lint all dot-folders and dot-files in the `.config` directory, including immediate children as well as children that are deeper in the directory structure.
+  For example, `eslint .config/` would lint all dot-folders and dot-files in the `.config` directory, including immediate children as well as children that are deeper in the directory structure.

-* If the path to lint is a specific file path and the `--no-ignore` flag has been passed, ESLint will lint the file regardless of the implicit ignore rules.
+* If the path to lint is a specific file path and the `--no-ignore` flag has been passed, ESLint would lint the file regardless of the implicit ignore rules.

-  For example, `eslint .config/my-config-file.js --no-ignore` will cause `my-config-file.js` to be linted.
-It should be noted that the same command without the `--no-ignore` line will not lint the `my-config-file.js` file.
+  For example, `eslint .config/my-config-file.js --no-ignore` would cause `my-config-file.js` to be linted.
+It should be noted that the same command without the `--no-ignore` line would not lint the `my-config-file.js` file.

 * Allowlist and denylist rules specified via `--ignore-pattern` or `.eslintignore` are prioritized above implicit ignore rules.